-Given that this study is primarily focused on traffic congestion reduction, the analysis results focus on vehicle level of service (LOS).
-Per Bellevue's Multimodal Level of Service (MMLOS) Metrics, Standards, and Guidelines vehicle LOS may be measured at intersections and along corridors.
+Given that this study is primarily focused on traffic congestion reduction, the analysis results focus on vehicle level-of-service (LOS).
+Per Bellevue's Multimodal-Level-of Service (MMLOS) Metrics, Standards, and Guidelines vehicle LOS may be measured at intersections and along corridors.
 To complete the multimodal picture, a brief description of the pedestrian, bicycle, and transit systems are included at the end of this chapter.

-► Vehicle Intersection Level of Service (LOS)
+Vehicle Intersection Level-of-Service (LOS)

 Consistent with the City's Comprehensive Plan and MMLOS guidance, intersection LOS is measured using the concept of traffic volume-to-capacity ratio (V/C).
 V/C measures the ratio of the observed or forecasted peak period traffic volume over an intersection's capacity to accommodate that volume, as defined by the Highway Capacity Manual.
-An intersection that is "over capacity" (e.g., has a V/C greater than 1.0) is one where drivers typically experience long queues and delays.
+An intersection that is "over capacity" (e.g., has a V/C greater than 1.0) is one where drivers typically experience breakdown flow and excessive delays.

 The City of Bellevue establishes intersection LOS standards for short-term transportation evaluation and extrapolates these standards as guidelines for long-range planning that are the metric for 2035.
 This study's objective is to identify traffic congestion reduction projects that have value in both the near and long-term.
 Therefore, in this document the LOS guidelines and standards constitute a "threshold" that is used to identify when traffic congestion reduction projects are needed.
 The Comprehensive Plan defines the following V/C standards for the Mobility Management Area (MMA) in which the intersection is located.
+Table 1 shows the vehicular level-of-service categories from the Comprehensive Plan Transportation Element, and corresponding MMA.
 Figure 1 shows the MMAs in the study area.